adityakaul29/DocStream-AI-Powered-PDF-Summarization-Cloud-Integration/README.md

 Testing with Postman
 Open Postman.
 Set the method to GET.

 Set the URL to the ngrok URL with /summarize-pdf.

 Add the pdf query parameter with the base64-encoded PDF string.

 Hit Send and receive the summarized text in the response.
-License
-This project is licensed under the MIT License.

-This is a complete **README** in markdown format that can be copied and pasted directly into your project.
-Let me know if you need any further assistance!